Skip to main content

 A Google Sheets connection.

-4. Find Google Sheets in the list of data sources and select it. (under Organization)
+5. Select the Source tab, find Google Sheets in the list of data sources, and select it. (under Organization)

-6. Enter the GUID of the single file you'd like to retrieve data from (compatible with shared files).
+7. Enter the GUID of the single file you want to retrieve data from (compatible with shared files).

 note